|Union Major General Frederick Steele|

 March 27, 1776 - The British left Boston and sailed for Halifax, Nova Scotia.

 March 27, 1794 – The United States Congress and President George Washington established a permanent navy and authorized the building of six frigates.

-  March 27, 1814 – During the War of 1812, in the Battle of Horseshoe Bend was found in Central Alabama.
+March 27, 1814 – During the War of 1812, the Battle of Horseshoe Bend was fought in Central Alabama.
 Andrew Jackson led a force of Americans, Creeks and Cherokees against Red Stick Creeks which were led by Chief Menawa.
 Attacking the Red Stick stronghold of Tohopeka on the banks of the Tallapoosa River, Jackson's men killed more than 900 people.
 The victory soon led to the end of the Creek War and the cession of 23 million acres of Creek territory to the United States.

 March 27, 1815 - Alabama author William Russell Smith was born in Russellville, Ky.